 49 Therefore, I will give thanks to you, O LORD, among the heathen and sing praises to your name.

-50 He gives great deliverance to his king and shows mercy to his anointed, to David, and to his seed forever.
+50 He gives great deliverance to his king and shows mercy to his anointed, to David, and to his offspring forever.

 John Calvin's Chapter Summary: